-CIA Makes Science Fiction Unexciting: Dark Deeds & Derring-Do from 1950-Present
+CIA Makes Science Fiction Unexciting: Dark Deeds & Derring-Do from 1950 to Today

-by Joe Biel, Gena Mason, Scotty Mylxine and Keith Rosson
+by Joe Biel, Gena Mason, Scotty Mylxine, Keith Rosson and Abner Smith

 These five case studies offer a chilling glimpse into the negligence, greed, murder, and at times comical disorganization behind some of the CIA's most controversial secret operations.
 Science fiction could not have invented the influence the CIA had in the assassination of Martin Luther King.
 Jr, the AIDS virus, the killing of the leader of the Puerto Rican independence movement, the PATRIOT act, and the Iran-Contra affair.
 Smith makes radical claims, but instead of coming across as a raving conspiracy theorist he uses facts to write a believable, accessible alternative to mainstream histories that helps readers to contextualize current events and the anti-American backlash worldwide.